Laurel-House/3D-Printer-Info/README.md

 If the extruder end if hot and ready, pushing the filament all the way through the filament tube and to the extruder end should give you string plastic.
 ![Screen Shot 2021-03-14 at 8 31 28 PM](https://user-images.githubusercontent.com/9064271/111092845-39717680-8505-11eb-9a11-3a8a04c767d7.png)

 You are done with loading new filament.
-Please any mess made!
+Please clean any mess made!

 Please edit these page at the link provided.
 Please keep this updated for some cooperative spirit! https://github.com/Laurel-House/3D-Printer-Info/edit/main/README.md